CodeMinion/GimpLeds/README.md

 # Gimp LED Generator Plug-in
 Plug-in to create code to drive LEDs from an image file in Gimp.

+### Memory Note:
+In the case of Arduino, the generated code stores the patterns in flash memory using PROGMEM.
+This means that all the SRAM will still be available for the rest of the sketch to use.

 ## How does it work?
 The plug-in takes one image to represent a single LED pattern (or animation) and each layer to be a step (or keyframe) in the LED pattern.
 To do this it uses the following Gimp elements: